 Bank of America is a multinational investment bank and financial services company based in Charlotte, North Carolina.
-It is the second largest banking institution in the United States, serving 67 million customers and small business clients in all 50 states and more than 35 countries.
-Its revenue for 2017 was reported at $87.4 billion.
+It is the second largest banking institution in the U.S., with $2.38 trillion in assets, serving 66 million customers and small business clients in all 50 U.S. states and 31 other countries.
+Its revenue for 2018 was reported at $110.5 billion.

-Bank of America is part of a major syndicate of banks that act as major investors and lenders for the two largest private prison and immigrant detention companies in the United States: CoreCivic and GEO Group.
-These private prison companies rely on banks and financing organizations to bankroll their operations and expansion.
-The Bank of America, along with other banks, offers CoreCivic and GEO billions in revolving credit limits, term loans, and bonds that enable them to expand their reach into carceral and correctional industries.
-Additionally, Bank of America is CoreCivic’s administrative agent, securing the loans and credit limit for the corporation and acting as a go-between for these companies and syndicates of banks.
+Bank of America has been identified as one of the six major banks supporting private prisons and immigrant detention.
+As part of a syndicate of banks, Bank of America has extended hundreds of millions of dollars in a revolving line of credit, term loans, and bonds to the two largest private prison and immigrant detention companies in the U.S.: CoreCivic and GEO Group.
+These companies rely on banks and financing organizations to bankroll their operations and expansion into more carceral and punishment industries.
+Moreover, Bank of America has served as CoreCivic’s administrative agent, securing the loans and credit limit for the corporation and acting as a go-between for these companies and syndicates of banks.

-Enlace, a social and economic justice organization, identifies Bank of America as one of six major lenders for CoreCivic and GEO, along with Wells Fargo, JPMorgan Chase, BNP Paribas, SunTrust, and U.S. Bancorp.
-Bank of America is also one of 42 major investors that own over one million shares in CoreCivic and GEO, dubbed as “The Million Shares Club” and targeted by groups like Enlace.
-As of its 2018 filings with the Securities and Exchange Commission, Bank of America owns 202, 853 shares in CoreCivic and 867,973 shares in GEO.
+Bank of America has also been identified as one of the investors that own over one million shares in CoreCivic and GEO Group, dubbed as “The Million Shares Club” and targeted by Freedom to Thrive.
+As of its 2018 filings with the Securities and Exchange Commission, Bank of America owned 202, 853 shares in CoreCivic and 867,973 shares in GEO Group.

-Bank of America also has an ongoing contract with G4S plc, the world's largest private security company, to provide security services to all of its branches, making it is one of G4S’ largest commercial customers, “serving 47 million consumers and small businesses across 4,500 retail financial centres in 35 countries around the world.”
-Bank of America renewed its contract with G4S in 2017 for a three-year period.
+The bank also holds an ongoing contract with G4S, another private prison company, to provide security services to all of its branches, making it one of G4S’ largest commercial customers.
+Bank of America renewed its contract with G4S in 2017 for another three-year period.